pramsey/pramsey.github.io/_posts/2012-12-29-is-building-enterprise-systems-capital.md

 But rapid asset depreciation is just as hard on a balance sheet as operating spending is!
 Build a $100M system and depreciate it at 10% a year, all you've done is concentrate $100M of IT spending into a very short period of time and spread out the depreciation over a decade.

 So, skill testing question for all you IT practitioners out there.
-Who will get the better results:<ol><li>the manager who spends $100M in one year on a system build and depreciates his asset over the ensuing decade? or,</li><li>the manager who spends $10M a year over a decade in incremental system enhancements and improvements?</li></ol>Note that both approaches have exactly the same effect on the organizational balance sheet.
+Who will get the better results:

+* the manager who spends $100M in one year on a system build and depreciates his asset over the ensuing decade? or,
+* the manager who spends $10M a year over a decade in incremental system enhancements and improvements?

+Note that both approaches have exactly the same effect on the organizational balance sheet.
 Take your time, don't rush your answers.

 **Accounting for enterprise information systems as capital expenses is a mistake.** It's dubious from an accounting perspective, because the "asset" on the books isn't re-sellable, doesn't hold its value, and doesn't cost nearly its book value to replace.
 And it's dubious from a practical perspective because it forces system development and maintenance into an incredibly risky and inefficient spending pattern.

-Don't do it if you can help it.<br />&nbsp;<br />
+Don't do it if you can help it.